 Using network attached disks in combination with bucket storage is discouraged in cloud environments.
 Often you end up using much more network bandwidth this way.

 Compression type should be set at “high” at level 9 (as is the default in 1.7.0 and later) to ensure that the files transferred to/from the bucket get as much compression applied as possible.
 This reduces the storage requirement both locally and in the bucket, reduces network traffic and improves search performance when data is not present locally.

-configuration page for a method of assigning unique node IDs to nodes
+ZOOKEEPER_PREFIX_FOR_NODE_UUID in the configuration page for a method of assigning unique node IDs to nodes using Zookeeper.

 Combining the feature of “backup to a remote file system” and Bucket Storage is discouraged.
 Bucket storage replaces all functionality in the previous backup system.

 Humio has the concept of a “Target bucket”, to which new files are uploaded.
 A node has a single target at any point in time.
 All buckets that have received a file at some point will get registered in “global” in the Humio cluster.
 This allows any node in the cluster to fetch files from all buckets that have ever been a target for any node in the cluster.